jofas/blog/content/002-first-time-running/index.md

 Of course we had to do squats.
 For warm-ups.
 Man.
 Squatting after three years with no weight training was nearly as bad as going for a run after eight years of no running.
-The soreness my body had to endure for over a week was excruciating.
+The soreness I had to endure for over a week was excruciating.
-One of the best parts of my daily routine was walking to and from uni through beautiful Edinburgh every day.
+One of the best parts of my daily routine was walking to and from uni through beautiful Edinburgh.
 From Leith along Leith Walk to bustling Princes Street, over North Bridge with its breathtaking view over Old and New Town, Scott Monument and the Balmoral and finally alongside Old College through Potterrow Port to the Bayes Centre